How to Avoid Life Insurance Denial

 Be aware!
 Different states place different burdens on the insurance company versus the insured in negating the insurance company’s refusal to pay the claim because of purported application misrepresentation.
 The discussion above sets forth California law.

-If your Life Insurance company denies your claim because of alleged misrepresentations in the Life Policy application – you may still have recourse, and may still be entitled to receive the Life Insurance Policy benefits.
+If you are dealing with life insurance denial by your life Insurance company because of alleged misrepresentations in the Life Policy application – you may still have recourse, and may still be entitled to receive the Life Insurance Policy benefits.
 If you have questions, or for more information, give us a call at (213) 842-8164, or contact us at www.vklawyers.com – we are here to help.

 Similar Posts